phaserjs/template-webpack/README.md

 # Phaser 3 Webpack Typescript Project Template

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/), [Typescript](https://www.typescriptlang.org) and [Webpack 5](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.
+A Phaser 3 project template with ES6 support via [Typescript](https://www.typescriptlang.org) and [Webpack 5](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

-This has been updated for Phaser 3.50.0 version and above.
+This has been updated for Phaser 3.55.0 version and above.

-Loading images via JavaScript module `import` is also supported, although not recommended.

 ## Requirements